cyclus/cyclus.github.com/source/basics/ecosystem.rst

 distribution of this core infrastructure is critical to its mission.
-(|cyclus| is also committed to free and widely used software development tools, such as GNU compilers, SQLite, Boost, etc.)  The |cyclus| core is currently available via its `Git hub repository
+(|cyclus| is also committed to free and widely used software development tools, such as GNU compilers, SQLite, Boost, etc.)  The |cyclus| core is currently available via its `GitHub repository
 <http://github.com/cyclus/cyclus>`_.
 Interested users and developers are
 invited to make their own copy of this repository, review the list of open issues, and participate in the developer's mailing list.
 Like all open source